Nica Worldschool

 This challenge for traveling families has led to the emergence of worldschooling communities.
 These communities and hubs offer a unique opportunity for families to combine travel and education, creating a rich and diverse learning experience for children.

-This is great news for nomadic families or families looking to take a short sabbatical, as you’ll have lots of worldschooling options to choose from!
+This is great news for nomadic families or families looking to take a short sabbatical, as you’ll have lots of worldschooling programs to choose from!

-I will be keeping this post updated as best as possible throughout the year with world schools that I find in my research, but please make sure to subscribe to our worldschooling & travel newsletter, as I highlight new worldschools, family group trips, family travel gatherings and world school pop ups!!
+I will be keeping this post updated throughout the year with world schools that I find in my research, but please make sure to subscribe to our worldschooling & travel newsletter, as I highlight new worldschools, family group trips, family travel gatherings and world school pop ups!!

 Kids attending worldschool community with Boundless Life education in Syros Greece.